Claudio-code/data-structure-algorithm-and-neural-network/README.md

   - Worst case: f(n) = n
   - Mid case: f(n) = (n + 1) / 2
   - Best case: f(n) = 1
+- The best case matches with small-time of execution about all possibles size inputs of **n**.
+- The worst case matches with big time of execution about all possibles size inputs of **n**.
+- The mid-case matches with average time of execution about all possibles size inputs of **n**.
+  - It is one distribution of probabilistic about size of set **n**.

 <hr>